andrewedstrom/andrewedstrom.github.io/_posts/2017-09-25-find-and-replace.md

 ---
-title: "How to Do Recursive Find and Replace in the Command Line With `sed`"
+title: "How to Do Recursive Find and Replace in the Command Line With sed"
 permalink: /find-and-replace/
 ---